nickmvincent/surprise_sandbox/README.md

 # Experiment Pipeline

-Get files in places with your choice of: cli, finder app, aws cli, etc
+Get files in places with your choice of: cli, finder/explorer app, aws cli, etc

 Be sure to install the forked version of surprise.